illumio/terraform-provider-illumio-core/docs/data-sources/ip_lists.md

 Read-Only:

 - **description** (String) Description of IP Range
 - **exclusion** (Boolean) Whether this IP address is an exclusion.
-Exclusions must be a strict subset of inclusive IP addresses.
+Exclusions must be a strict subset of inclusive IP addresses
-- **from_ip** (String) IP address or a low end of IP range.
+- **from_ip** (String) IP adress or a low end of IP range.
 Might be specified with CIDR notation
 - **to_ip** (String) High end of an IP range